-The Sharjah Art Gallery of the Visual Cultures Program of The American University in Cairo promotes the engagement with the visual arts in an educational context.
+The Sharjah Art Gallery at The American University in Cairo promotes engagement with the visual arts in an educational context.
 It addresses a broad community including AUC students, faculty and staff, the greater Cairo community, and the national and international art community.

 The exhibition program at the Sharjah Art Gallery is divided into three sections:

 - Student shows showcasing the production and intellectual reflection of the Visual Cultures Program of the AUC Department of the Arts

 - Archival exhibitions set within a contemporary and educational curatorial framework

 - Solo exhibitions which promote emerging and established artists through the production of new work and the exchange with the AUC community